Vietnamese language in the United States: Media

 Most Vietnamese language media are published in metropolitan areas with high concentration of Vietnamese people.
 While small in comparison to English or Spanish language media, Vietnamese language media have flourished in the US.

 Published since the late 1970s, Người Việt from Southern California is the largest Vietnamese language newspaper in the United States.
 From 1999 to 2005, the San Jose Mercury News published a Vietnamese edition named Viet Mercury.
-After the Viet Mercury ceased publication, two other newspapers replaced it in Northern California: Việt Tribune và VTimes.
+After the Viet Mercury ceased publication, two other newspapers replaced it in Northern California: Việt Tribune and VTimes.
 Early newspapers focused on local news for Vietnamese Americans; later they expanded to serving other readers.
 Người Việt has an English edition for Vietnamese Americans born in the US.
 Besides these publications, other publications in many other languages are also in circulation in the Vietnamese American community.

 There are two Vietnamese language radio stations broadcasting in Greater Los Angeles (KALI-FM and KVNR).
 Little Saigon Radio was formed in 1993, broadcasts in the three areas with large Vietnamese American populations including Southern California, San Jose, and Houston.
 In additional to locally produced shows, the station also rebroadcast Vietnamese-language programs from international broadcasters such as BBC and RFI.
 Radio Saigon Houston was cited as helping to attract Vietnamese people from California to resettle in Houston when they hear its programming rebroadcast in California.